huangrc1110/kdc-doc/docs/_build/html/icra/cn/_sources/pages/submit.rst.txt

 Code Submission and Evaluation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Coming soon...

+..
 Please refer to the `kuavo_data_challenge main branch docker/readme <https://github.com/LejuRobotics/kuavo_data_challenge/blob/main/docker/readme.md>`_ documentation to pack the environment and codebase into a docker image, and then submit it through our `competition website <https://www.kdc.icra.lejurobot.com/home>`_ after logging in.

+..
 The official evaluation results and leaderboard will be updated in real-time on our competition website.